rickhull/miner_mover/README.md

 ## Install

-You'll want to use Ruby 3.x to make the most of Fibers.
+You'll want to use **Ruby 3.x** to make the most of Fibers.
+Dependencies:

-Clone the repo, then install dependencies:

-Easy: `gem install miner_mover` will take care of the following:

 * rake
 * minitest